How to Calculate the Engagement Rate for All Social Media Platforms

 How to calculate your Instagram engagement rate

-This means that reach is an Instagram metric available only for owned accounts.
+Reach is an Instagram metric available only for owned accounts.

 Instagram’s formula for engagement is the sum of likes, comments, and saves that you receive on the posts you publish.